peterb/lets-make-ruby-on-rails-normal/README.md

 For an abstraction to be worthwhile, it has to gain acceptance by a group of programmers, and make their work more efficient.

+# Schoolboy errors when starting Ruby on Rails development

-# RSpec and Rails, two popular libraries, but with very different results
+RSpec and Rails, two popular libraries, but with very different results.
 Although RSpec has gained a lot of acceptance in industry, it doesn't make programmers' work any more efficient than a simpler abstraction, such as Minitest.
 Rails on the other hand, makes programmers' work more efficient, and has gained a lot of acceptance among programmers.
 The blogging culture surrounding Rails is an example of how this acceptance grew organically.

+But why are begginners are drawn to RSpec?
+Well, as it happens people aren't that good at finding information.
+Even experienced developers look for blog posts rather than looking at the API documentation, or buying a book.
+It is easier.
+But the amount of cheap blog posts about how you can make your Ruby on Rails application better are infused with fear-entrepreneur rhetoric that feeds into programmers' insecurity about their ability to build robust systems.

+It turns out you don't need a lot of the test harness shenanigans that a lot of these so called "expert" consultancies talk about in their blogposts.
+They are riddled with opinion and lacking in real facts.
+The proof of expertise is often shaky, based on plastering web-pages with logos of big customers.
+But having a big customer doesn't make you a industry leader!